Tribulus Terrestris supplement extract, benefit, side effects,

 (standardized to 40 % saponins)

-Buy Tribulus Terrestris supplement, sample capsules Passion Rx libido booster for men and women, maca herb, tongkat ali, horny goat weed or to sign up to a FREE newsletter with research updates on herbs that influence sexuality
+Buy Tribulus Terrestris supplement extract, Free sample capsules Passion Rx libido booster for men and women, maca herb, tongkat ali, horny goat weed or to sign up to a FREE newsletter with research updates on herbs that influence sexuality

 Animal studies have found TT to be helpful as a sex booster.
 Sexual behavior and intracavernous pressure (ICP) were studied in both normal and castrated rats to further understand the role of tribulus as an aphrodisiac.
 ICP refers to blood flow into the corpus cavernosa of the penis.
 Adult rats were divided into groups of 8 each that included distilled water treated (normal and castrated), testosterone treated (normal and castrated) and tribulus treated (castrated).
 Compared to the castrated control, treatment of castrated rats (with either testosterone or tribulus extract) showed increase in prostate weight and ICP.
 There was also an improvement in sexual behavior as evidenced by an increase in mounting frequency.
 Aphrodisiac properties of Tribulus Terrestris extract Protodioscin in normal and castrated rats.
 Life Science.
 2002.